tonethar/IGME-430-Spring-2021/projects/project-1-FAQ.md

   - this has been ddemo, so many times, in 330

 ### I-F. Head to Discord
-- After you have made attempts to debug your code, and had limited success, it's time to head to Discord and see if your fellow students can help:
+- After you have made attempts to debug your code utilizing the above methodologies, and had limited success, it's time to head to Discord and see if your fellow students can help:
   - the time you spent debugging has hopely narrowed down the scope of the issue!
   - so that other people can help you, you'll need to:
     -  describe how the problem happens